-\paragraph{Results.} The results on VTAB-1K is shown in Table~\ref{tab:cmp_vtab}.
-Methods that support edge tuning are marked with $\checkmark$ in corresponding cell.
-In the ``Transfer Overhead'' column, we list the communication cost per image between cloud and edge devices.
-MIET only requires to transfer 0.58MB of information per image (which roughly equals the size of an original image), lower than other compared methods (except linear probing).
+\paragraph{Results.} The results on VTAB-1K are shown in Table~\ref{tab:cmp_vtab}.
+Methods that potentially support separated tuning are marked with $\checkmark$ in corresponding cells.
+In the ``Transfer Overhead'' column, we list the communication cost per image between cloud and low-resource devices.
+MIST only requires to transfer 0.58MB of information per image, lower than other compared methods (except linear probing).
 This overhead is only about $1/7$ of LAST and $1/13$ of LST.
-Hence, MIET has met our ``minimal interaction'' goal.
+Hence, MIST has met our ``minimal interaction'' goal.

-With respect to trainable parameters, MIET only introduces 0.38M trainable parameters, lower than other methods that support edge tuning.
-Though MIET requires slightly more trainable parameters than some non-edge tuning methods, this difference is in fact negligible with respect to parameter size of the pretrained model (e.g., MIET:0.38/85.8=0.44\% vs. FacT:0.07/85.8=0.08\%, both $<1\%$).
+With respect to trainable parameters, MIST only introduces 0.38M trainable parameters, lower than other methods that support separated tuning.
+Though MIST requires slightly more trainable parameters than some non-separated tuning methods, this difference is in fact negligible with respect to parameter size of the pretrained model (\eg, MIST: 0.38/85.8=0.44\% vs. FacT: 0.07/85.8=0.08\%, both $<1\%$).

-We also list the MACs and GPU memory footprint for different methods.
-For non-edge tuning methods, the whole model are enforced to be fine-tuned on edge devices.
-For methods that support edge tuning, pretrained model is deployed on a cloud server and edge networks are deployed on edge devices, leading to very low FLOPs and memory footprint on edge devices.
-MIET requires the lowest MACs and GPU memory (again except linear probing) within edge devices, which are respectively about 1\% and 10\% of normal PEFT methods.
+We also list the MACs and GPU memory footprint.
+For non-separated tuning methods, the whole model are enforced to be fine-tuned on low-resource devices.
+For methods that support separated tuning, the pretrained model is deployed on a cloud server and side networks are deployed on low-resource devices, leading to very low MACs and memory footprint on low-resource devices.
+MIST requires the lowest MACs and GPU memory (again except linear probing) on low-resource devices, which are respectively about 1\% and 10\% of normal PEFT methods.

-MIET achieves the highest group-wise accuracy compared to other methods.
+MIST achieves the highest group-wise accuracy compared to other methods.
 It has the highest group accuracy for specialized datasets and structured datasets.
-This result proves that MIET has strong adaptation ability and our $\mathrm{Gather^*}$ indeed capture essential information in intermediate features.
+This result proves that MIST has strong adaptation ability and our $\mathrm{Gather^*}$ indeed captures essential information in intermediate features.